nebogeo/2013-cmj-betablocker/questionsToDave.md

 ## do you have a conceptual background to your work?
 ## what do you consider more important, the idea or the musical results?
 ## how did you approach the performances? did you have a specific plan?

+## future work

+My intention is to manipulate the machine itself either by having a set of machine variations or by adapting its instruction set on the fly.